1. How do I nominate someone for Mastership or an award?

 - The original package of letters is reviewed for the second and third years.

-- The Nominator may arrange for the following*:
+- The Nominator is encouraged to arrange for the following materials*:

 - Up to two new supporting letters each subsequent year